Formula 1 ‘Grid Girls’ And Feminism, A Female Race Car Driver Shares Her Thoughts [Video]

 Said Michelle Westby, who herself went on to become a professional driver, “I’m now retired from it all but to think girls have now lost a lot of important income because feminists think they know best when they haven’t a clue is really frustrating.”

-In another clip from Good Morning Britain, a boxing ring girl claims that feminists are not empowering women by seemingly trying to dictate what constitutes acceptable work.
+In additional clips from Good Morning Britain, models who work as grid girls, ring girls, or what the U.K. refers to generically as walk-on girls claim that feminists are not empowering women by seemingly trying to dictate what constitutes acceptable employment.

 A woman who has worked for five years as a 'card girl' at boxing events says she has never felt objectified whilst working in the industry.